D-Bits/Danabases-Blog/content/posts/2020-4-9-Tracking-COVID19.md

 ## Final Thoughts and Going Forward

 What I have outlined here is certainly not the full extent of the work that I have put into this project thus far, and there are other features I have on the road map, as well.
 To view the entire code base for the project, please refer to the GitHub [repo](https://github.com/D-Bits/COVID-19-Tracker) for it.
-In the near future, I would definitely like to do additional analysis, and using data from some of the API's other endpoints.
+In the near future, I would definitely like to do additional analysis, and using data from some of the other endpoints that the API provides.
 Furthermore, I also hope to add functionality that allows the user to download the data, and save it to their device(s).

 So far, I have found this to be a very rewarding project to work on.
 At a minimum, it has definitely helped improve my skills with both Flask and Pandas.
-This is actually the first Flask project that I've deployed to a production environment of some kind.
+This is actually the first Flask project that I have deployed to a production environment of some kind.
 While I did not go into the details of deployment in this article, I hope to go over that in a future post.
-Until then, there's always more work to be done.
+Until then, there is always more work to be done.

 Sincerely,